hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

 -------------------------

 The process for creating a *BatchHeader* is very similar to a TransactionHeader.
-Compile the *batches.proto* file, and then instantiate the appropriate
+Compile the *batch.proto* file, and then instantiate the appropriate
 {{ language }} class with the appropriate values.
 This time, there are just two
 properties: a *signer pubkey*, and a set of *Transaction ids*.
 Just like with a TransactionHeader, the signer pubkey must have been generated from the private